leanix/vsm-sbom-booster/README.md

 We also encourage contributions to extend this prototype to be able to run when package manager files changes, to bring it closer the real build.

-We recommend to deploy it as TODO: @geoandri pls add your / our recommendation here

 ### Supported Package Managers

 For a full list, please refer to the [ORT documentation](https://github.com/oss-review-toolkit/ort#details-on-the-tools).

 ### Logging
 The `vsm-sbom-booster` will per default have verbose logs to understand the inner-workings, as well as any errors.
-It will also create a summary json report in the mounted volume on your host machine.
-The report is called `summary.txt`.
-It details for which repository a SBOM was generated and for which it failed.
+It will also create a summary report in the mounted volume on your host machine.
+The summary report file name is `summaryReport_<timestamp>.txt`.
+It contains details for which repository an SBOM file was generated and for which it failed.
+There are cases where `vsm-sbom-booster` will have to forcefully shutdown stale jobs after a specific amount of time.
+Keep in mind that those repositories will not be present in the summary report file.

 ## A word on support
-This project is a experimental prototype.
+This project is an experimental prototype.
 Regular LeanIX service SLA and support do not apply to this project.
 We also maintain this prototype sporadically.

 Yet, we are open to discuss the work and are of course open to any contributions by the community 💙